AhmetHamzaEmra/ahmethamzaemra.github.io/_posts/2018-03-30-AI and AGI (what I think).md

 Deep learning created a revolution in the field of AI but how about AGI.
 As [Josh Tenenbaum said in his talk at MIT](https://www.youtube.com/watch?v=7ROelYvo8f0), all those great machines are just pattern-recognition systems.
 For example, AlphaGo is the best in its domain, but it can not even say "What GO is?"
 So having a general concept of the World is another problem, we as an AI community need to solve.
 Another great example is from [Andrej Karpathy in his blog post](https://karpathy.github.io/2012/10/22/state-of-computer-vision/), He pointed how these methods are not capable of understanding all concept rather than making a gist of sense.

-## Closing thoughts
+### Closing thoughts

 Overall, Deep Learning definitely has potential to solve this issues.
-Many great advancements have been made in the area.
+Many great advancements have been made in the area which proves potential.
 For instance, DNC, World Models, and many others.
-In the end, This is what I believe in a nutshell, we all see how it is going to end up.
+In the end, This is what I believe in a nutshell, we are going to see how it is going to end up.